 Saw palmetto vs finasteride for hair loss: Overview of differences

 - A botanical extract derived from the berries of the saw palmetto plant

 - Non-selectively inhibit two forms of the 5-alpha reductase enzyme (Types I and II)

-- Lowers DHT in two ways: blocking conversion of testosterone to DHT and preventing DHT from accessing hormone binding sites
+- Lowers DHT by blocking conversion of testosterone to DHT and preventing DHT from accessing hormone binding sites

 - Less potent DHT lowering effect

 - Unknown half-life

 - Wide range of doses, 320 mg (oral) based on one available study (Rossi et al., 2012)